John Woolman: Testimony of Simplicity

 Woolman was committed to the Friends' Testimony of Simplicity.
 While in his 20s, he decided that the retail trade demanded too much of his time.
 He believed he had a calling to preach "truth and light" among Friends and others.
 In his Journal, he said that he quit the shop as it was "attended with much outward care and cumber," that his "mind was weaned from the desire of outward greatness," and that "where the heart is set on greatness, success in business did not satisfy the craving."
 Woolman gave up his career as a tradesman and supported himself as a tailor; he also maintained a productive orchard.

 He addressed issues of economic injustice and oppression in his Journal and other writings, and knew international trade had local effects.
 Despite supporting himself as a tailor, Woolman refused to use or wear dyed fabrics, because he had learned that many workers in the dye industry were poisoned by some of the noxious substances used.
-Concerned about treatment of animals, in later life, Woolman avoided riding in stagecoaches, for he believed operators were too often cruel and injurious to the teams of horses.
+He is quoted as saying, "May we look upon our treasures, the furniture of our houses, and our garments, and try whether the seeds of war have nourishment in these our possessions."

 Woolman decided to minister to Friends and others in remote areas on the frontier.
 In 1746, he went on his first ministry trip with Isaac Andrews.
-They traveled about 1,500 miles round-trip in three months, going as far south as North Carolina.
+They traveled about 1500 miles round-trip in three months, going as far south as North Carolina.
 He preached on many topics, including slavery, during this and other such trips.